 In your decision making process, it’s also important to take into account wider industrial and political trends.
 Looking at the monthly data from the REC Report on Jobs can also be a great way to help you answer these questions.
 It highlights which sectors, geographies and type of placements (temp vs. perm) perform better.

 Marketing is the bête noire of any startup, as it is both expensive and frighteningly difficult to get right; an art, not a science.
 Cost per click, organic content, digital marketing, outdoor advertising, PR, trade shows, career fairs, networking… the list goes on.

 A challenge that is specific to the recruitment industry is the tripartite relationship between you, your candidates, and your clients.
-You’ll need to think closely about the dynamics of the market you’re focusing on and adapt your marketing tactics accordingly — is it a candidate-poor market (i.e. are candidates hard to find, and therefore it will be relatively easy for you to find clients) or the opposite?
+You’ll need to think closely about the dynamics of the market you’re focusing on and adapt your marketing tactics accordingly — is it a candidate-poor market, such as many construction roles (i.e. are candidates hard to find, and therefore it will be relatively easy for you to find clients) or the opposite?

 Overall, my advice to new business owners in recruitment would be the same as to those in any other sector: employ data, data, and more data.
 Run A/B campaigns with everything from straplines to remarketing emails, and use this evidence to guide your future campaigns.
 It’s not all a stab in the dark, provided you are prepared to put serious thought into reaching your target audience and getting your specific value propositions across.

 Once again, start local and niche, in a specific sector and location for example, and leverage your existing network.
 It makes it easier for you to build relationships and get known, and the process can be far more cost-effective if you’re using Google advertising, for instance.